Sarvami/ai-voice-hospital-system/frontend/readme.md

 - The voice pipeline supports Hindi (`hi`), Marathi (`mr`), and English (`en`)
 - Tamil, Telugu, Gujarati are shown in UI but not yet supported in backend
 - State machine resets if the backend server is restarted
+- Doctor credentials use the `phone` column to store the DOC-style ID (e.g. `DOC1`)
-- Always run backend before opening the frontend
+- Always run the backend before opening the frontend
+- Database file lives at `database/hospital.db` relative to the project root; backend connects via `../database/hospital.db`